Billzzz: Self-Hosted Personal Finance Manager

 The Solution: Billzzz

 Billzzz is a full-stack web application built to solve exactly these problems.
-It’s a unified personal finance manager with three core systems that work together seamlessly.
+It’s a unified personal finance manager with four core systems that work together seamlessly, plus analytics to give you a complete financial picture.

 Bills Management